zng-ui/zng/TODO/_current.md

     - App scope unloaded before app drop (because it happens in `drop` impl).

 * Review `ContextLocal`, default is not app-local?
-* Review `CommandHandle`, can reconnect with different app?

 * Update webrender to Fx107.